renard/homebrew-cw/README.md

 Homebrew-cw
 ===========

 These formulae provide software that are not (yet?) included into official mxcl/homebrew.

 How do I install these formulae?
 --------------------------------

-Just `brew tap renard/cw` and then `brew install <formula>`.
+Just `brew tap renard/cw` and then `brew install renard/cw/<formula>`.

-If the formula conflicts with one from mxcl/master or another tap, you can `brew install renard/cw/<formula>`.

 You can also install via URL: